 Another study published in a 2015 edition of Environ Health found that some rats exposed to Roundup in low doses suffered kidney and liver damage.
 The study concluded that long-term, low-dose exposure to glyphosate-based herbicides “can result in liver and kidney damage with potential significant health implications for animal and human populations.”

-But perhaps the most influential study came from the World Health Organization’s International Association of Research on Cancer (IARC).
+Perhaps the most influential study came from the World Health Organization’s International Association of Research on Cancer (IARC).
 The IARC scientists conducted a systemic review of all publicly available glyphosate research, excluding those studies conducted by the chemical industry unless they were published in respected sources like peer-reviewed journals or by government agencies.
 Based on their results, the scientists classified glyphosate as a probable carcinogen.

 The chemical industry has attacked the IARC’s research the most, even going so far as to claim that the international body of scientists produces “junk science.”
 You can read the IARC’s response to those criticisms here.